boguszpawlowski/AndroidTemplate/README.md

 Template is ready for starting the development using Jetpack Compose. \
 In case this is not needed, remove the lines marked by `// FIXME remove if not using compose` comments.

+## Working on a stable version of Android Studio
+As this template is aimed at development using latest tools and Jetpack Compose, it is not compatible with stable version of AS.
+If you want to work on it, please remove Compose support as described in the previous paragraph and revert Android Gradle Plugin to latest stable version (in this moments it is 4.1.1):
+ - Change AGP version in `Dependencies.kt`.
+ - Change AGP version in `build.gradle.kts` of `buildSrc` directory.
+ - Run `gradle wrapper` task.
+ - Sync and rebuild the project.

 ## License

     Copyright 2021 Bogusz Pawłowski